pyenphase/pyenphase/docs/usage.md

 ## Initialization

-Access to the Envoy device requires specifying a username and password or a JWT Token.
-What these are and if the token is required depends on the firmware active in the Envoy.
-What features and data are offered by the Envoy depends on the Envoy type and firmware.
+Access to the Envoy device requires specifying its ip address or dns name when creating an Instance of the [Envoy class](#pyenphase.Envoy).

-The active firmware version can be obtained without any authentication and is the first setup in the initialization.
+Next the envoy serial number and active firmware version should be obtained to identify which authenthication method is required.
+Use the [setup method](#pyenphase.Envoy.setup).

 Once the firmware version is known, authentication can take place using the required parameters for the firmware.
+The [auhenticate method](#pyenphase.Envoy.authenticate) requires a username and password and/or a JWT Token.
+What the username and password are and if the token is required [depends on the firmware](#authentication) active in the Envoy.

-Upon successful authentication the data can be collected.
+Upon successful authentication the data can be collected using the [update method](#pyenphase.Envoy.update).

 ```python
 from pyenphase import Envoy, EnvoyData